 I know socialist economics inside out.
 I run a reading group on it, and am an advocate of community wealth building.

 I’m working up my polices with advice from leading think-tanks, and people already putting socialist ownership models into practice.

 The wealth that is created by ordinary working people should be used for the benefit of ordinary working people.
-I’m right behind John McDonnell and his economic polices.
+This is what I’m working on as Mayor.